 Should I expect both eyes to heal at the same rate?

-Like any good design, it takes things which are inherently complex—ultraviolet lasers and the human eye – to form something that is so simple it can be accessible, effective, and enjoyed by all.
+As with any good design, it takes tools and knowledge which are inherently complex – in this case, state-of-the-art lasers and the human eye – to form something that is accessible, effective, and can be enjoyed by all.

-Patients are in and out of surgery before they know it; performing the procedure itself takes just a matter of a few minutes, and the improvement in vision is virtually instantaneous.
+Nowadays, patients are often in and out of surgery before they know it.
+Performing the procedure itself takes just a matter of minutes, and the improvement in vision is virtually instantaneous.

 However, we can advance and develop the greatest equipment and technology, but the human body is still subject to some natural rhythms and processes (at least for now).